 Applicants must receive a doctorate-level degree (e.g., Ph.D., Ed.D., or M.D.) relevant to child development prior to the start of the fellowship.
 A J.D. alone does not qualify without any of the aforementioned degrees.
 For current doctoral candidates, the dissertation defense must take place by July 1, and all degree requirements must be completed by August 31.

 I am completing my doctorate after the application deadline but before the fellowship year starts.
 Can I still apply?

-Yes, as long as the candidate’s dissertation defense will take place by July 1st and the degree will be awarded by August 31st.
-A letter from the dissertation committee chair will be requested to confirm this timeline if a candidate is selected for interview.
+Yes, as long as the applicant’s dissertation defense will take place by July 1st and all degree requirements will be completed by August 31st.
+A letter from the dissertation committee chair will be requested to confirm this timeline.
 There are no exceptions.

 I received my doctorate more than ten years ago.
 Am I eligible to apply?